ibourn/Developpeur-Ethereum-Template/3. Solidity/Voting2/README_Voting2.md

 We can add some features in a second version of the contract.
 Many functions could be added (getter ...) to have a better interactions and visualization but
 I focused on these propositions :

-1. **gas optimisation** (loop construction, unchecked tag).
+1. **gas optimization** (loop construction, unchecked tag).
 An idea would be to also pack the data and manage the function signatures and their order in the contract.

 2. Adding the possibility to **delegate votes**.
 Thus a function delegate(address \_to) is added.